caiomadeira/GTAV-Flamenguist-Mission-Mod/README.md

-# How to get flamengo t shirt in GTA V?
+# How to get flamengo t-shirt in GTA V?